-Within the five preceding years, each of the foregoing has held the same or similar position with the entities indicated above with the exception of those individuals named hereafter: Mr. Richard Bélanger was Senior Vice-President, Eastern Operations and Corporate Development for Canfor Corporation from 2003 to 2004 and was President of Theseus Capital Inc. from 2005 to May 2008.
-Mrs. Mary Webster was Secretary to the Board of Directors of Webster Industries Inc., a wood pressure treating company, from 1995 to 2005 and also served as Webster's Industries Inc.'s environmental consultant during that period.
+Within the five preceding years, each of the foregoing has held the same or similar position with the entities indicated above with the exception of those individuals named hereafter: Mr. Richard Bélanger was President of Theseus Capital Inc. from 2005 to May 2008.
+Mrs. Mary Webster was Secretary to the Board of Directors of Webster Industries Inc. ("Webster"), a wood pressure treating company, from 1995 to 2005 and also served as Webster's environmental consultant during that period.